 Game theory is a fascinating corner of mathematics that is used for everything from predicting social behavior to geopolitics and to, of course, business.
 It deals with the strategies and outcomes of individuals when faced with certain scenarios or dilemmas.
-As predicting outcomes and weighing risk is integral to economics, it’s no surprise that game theory plays a role in business and help in decision making.
+As predicting outcomes and weighing risks are integral to economics, it’s no surprise that game theory plays a role in business and helps in decision making.
 We recently saw an example of how these mathematical scenarios affect people’s decisions while working on a survey for a benchmark report.
 Let’s dig into the findings and what they could mean for your business.

 The questionnaires are naturally anonymous, but we encountered some hesitation when it came to the idea of sharing best practices to be published.
 Why should you put your tricks of the trade out there for your competitors to see?
-There’s a good reason you should, and it brings us to our theoretical game: the stag hunt.
+There’s a good reason why you should, and it brings us to our theoretical game: the stag hunt.

 The stag in our situation is a comprehensive benchmark report with valuable data.
 If you’re familiar with the power of benchmarking, you know that loads of businesses use them to improve their practices and jumpstart innovation.
 The only way we can get a complete report here, though, is if the players cooperate.
 The act of choosing the stag is like agreeing to respond to a survey about best practices.
 The hare, for us, is not participating in benchmarking and going it alone to figure out the best way to do things.
 While it seems less risky, not participating decreases the potential reward from everyone.